 - Inspect your vacuum sealed bag for contamination and mold.
 If you see contamination, don’t use the grain bag.
 Contact us before going any further.

 - Wipe all surfaces, your hands, tools and containers with rubbing alcohol before you start and as needed going forward.

 - Cut the top of the vacuum seal bag and remove the grain bag.

-- Unfold the top of the grain bag.
-You will now need to get air into the bag through the filter.
+- You will now need to get air into the bag through the filter.
 Hold the grain bag with both hands, pinching the front and back with your thumb and index fingers just above the filter, while holding the bag up in the air.
 This will slowly let the air in through the filter while keeping the bag sterile.
 This will take about 10 seconds.
 Eventually, there should be enough air in the bag so that the filter is not touching the back side of the bag.

 - Once there is enough air in the bag, shake it well and gently, up and down, side to side, to loosen the grains.
 Gently break up any clumps of grain, if any.
 Make sure the grains at the bottom of the bag are loose and moisture is evenly distributed.